qrow2022/qrow_blog/_posts/2020/December/2020-12-18-Remove-Driver-Enable-Mem-Integrity.md

 driverquery /v | more
 ```

-The command `driverquery` runs a program that enumerates and lists all drivers that are installed on the system, irregardless of if they are in use or in-active.
+The command `driverquery` runs a program that enumerates and lists all drivers that are installed on the system, irregardless of if they are in use or inactive.
 The `/v` tells the program to be more verbose about each driver.
 The `| more` will pipe the command through the `more` command which will give us paged output of the command, allowing us to more easily parse the output.
 You can also pipe the output to a text file: